FormidableLabs/publish-diff/README.md

 Publish Diff
 ============

-View diffs of what you _will_ publish `npm` before you really do!
+View diffs of what you _will_ publish to `npm` **before** you really do!

-The motivation here is that when you publish from a local checkout of a project unintended / uncommitted / extra file changes can creep into the ultimately published package, creating confusion and heartache.
+Publishing a package from a a local repository runs the risk of last minute human mistakes like:

+- deletions
+- mutations
+- additions

+to the files sent to the `npm` registry.

-`publish-diff` offers an opportunity to see what you're _going_ to publish **before you actually do** as a convenient, git-style diff against the `npm` registry.
+`publish-diff` offers the piece of mind that you will publish exactly what you intend to publish with convenient, **git-style diffs** against the `npm` registry from your local project.

 ## Installation